-Saudi Arabia Faces Strong Headwind in Congress Over Yemen
+Congress Sours on Saudi Arabia Over Yemen

 Report

-Saudi Arabia Faces Strong Headwind in Congress Over Yemen
+Congress Sours on Saudi Arabia Over Yemen

-While the White House fetes the kingdom’s crown prince, lawmakers are running out of patience with Riyadh’s catastrophic war.
+While the White House fetes the kingdom’s crown prince, lawmakers are running out of patience with Riyadh’s catastrophic war in Yemen.

 As Saudi Arabia’s military intervention in Yemen enters its fourth year, U.S. lawmakers from both parties are running out of patience with a campaign that has left thousands of civilians dead and helped trigger one of the world’s worst humanitarian crises.